NJ Transit service restored following earlier suspensions

 Raritan Valley Line riders were advised to expect delays as well.

-NJ Transit is cross-honoring with PATH trains in Hoboken, Newark and 33rd Street, along with private carrier buses and NJ Transit buses as well
+NJ Transit cross-honored with PATH trains in Hoboken, Newark and 33rd Street, along with private carrier buses and NJ Transit buses.

 ----------